The Nest

 Go Back To Previous Page

-best sushi in New yorkNext time you go out for sushi in New York or Los Angeles, don’t bother ordering halibut.
+best sushi in New yorkDon’t bother ordering halibut next time you go out for sushi in New York or Los Angeles.
 It’s unlikely halibut at all.
 Did you know that when you eat out at restaurants, the fish served is not what you ordered (at least in 43% of the cases)?
 DNA tests highlighted this “bait-and-switch” or “fish fraud,” whatever you want to call it.
-Similarly, we will review the most massive Real Estate Ponzi Scheme in real estate history.
-What Compass real estate NYC is performing is a scam.
-And we predict that if they IPO, the Compass real estate stock price will drop post-IPO.

 The Fintech startup Compass Realty invented the “venture capital bait-and-switch or Real Estate Ponzi Scheme for its investors.

-Real Estate Ponzi Scheme: compass real estate nycHere is the catch: Compass real estate NYC looks more like a traditional realty broker.
+Real Estate Ponzi Scheme: compass real estate nycHere is the catch: Compass Real Estate NYC looks more like a traditional realty broker.

 It employs more than 2,000 real estate agents, who take a percentage of the selling price and give 15 to 30 percent to Compass.
 They make money buying or selling real estate.